You can create a test within the Pearson Access UI to administer to your students.

 Click Select Subject to select from the Content Area/Subject dropdown, and click Select Grade to select from the Sub-topic or Grade dropdown.

 - Type a Unique Assessment Name and Assessment Title, and click the Assessment Type dropdown to select one (these vary by project)

 Click the Publish Format dropdown to select either Online or Paper.

 a.
-Click the Test Creation Method dropdown, select Standards Based or Item Search, and click Create Test.
-You can also click Cancel to cancel.
+Click the Test Creation Method dropdown, select Standards Based or Item Search.

 After you select one Test Creation Method in this step, you can alternate between adding items using either method while building the test.